 We’re currently accepting applications and will be reviewing them in the order they’re received.
 We’ll accept applications until the program closes.

 We’ll contact you within two weeks of receiving your application materials to let you know if you’ve been accepted to the program.

 If you’re accepted, we’ll send you details about your first-term course, including information on paying your course fee.
 Your course fee is due four weeks before the first class.

 With the exception of the one-time application fee, certificate program fees are charged on a quarterly basis.
 Payment is due when you register.

 Course fees do not include any costs for class materials such as textbooks and software.

 Drops, Withdrawals & Refunds

-Learn how to develop for the Android platform and gain the skills to create and release your own Android application.
+Learn how to develop for the Android platform, and gain the skills to create and release your own Android applications.

 Get an introduction to computer programming and application development.
 Develop Python programming skills, and learn about a range of other programming languages.